 Another critical piece of data was expected population growth.
 To assess this, the firm used projection numbers from the local Council of Governments to identify high growth potential areas throughout the system.
 Hazen also referred to the City’s 208 Facilities Plan and information from the City and County’s planning departments to identify areas that could potentially be served by expanding the City's infrastructure.

 Together, the data points depict the amount of infiltration (groundwater that enters sewer pipes through aged or defective hardware) and inflow (water from sources other than plumbing that enters a sewer system) within each subbasin of the sewer system.
 Locating and reinforcing sources of infiltration and inflow such as defective pipes, joints, and connections are key to assuring system capacity.

 This information is used in the model to predict system performance allowing engineers to gauge existing system capabilities, develop plans for system improvements, and implement strategies to assure sewer system capacities now and in the future.

 Large cities like Columbia require continuous data collection and model updates to keep the sewer system running smoothly.
 Hazen constructed the original model in 2012 and subsequently, the model was recalibrated from late 2015 into early 2016 to adjust for wetter weather.
 Most recently, in 2021 a partial calibration took place after some areas experienced higher wet weather flows enhancing the detail of the model.

 Orne remarks, “Although it can be a long and deliberate process, working through the EPA consent decree will help establish a Capacity Assurance Program to assure future system capacity.
 Using the benchmarks set by the model, the City of Columbia will continue to reach capacity goals.”

-Header image: Hydraulic models like this one use system data and flows to accurately represent the sanitary sewer system's structure and capabilities.
+Header image caption: Hydraulic models like this one use system data and flows to accurately represent the sanitary sewer system's structure and capabilities.
 In this model, green lines mark the location of underground sewer lines.